Skip to main content

 Dear Love,

 Forgive me, it has been a while since I have written to you.
-It is not for the lack of news; home is buzzing with events typical of growing pains and gaining experience.
-For me, it is just about missing your hands, warm body, your words; missing planning something to do together.
-I must admit, you always had the best ideas.
+It's not for a lack of news; home is buzzing with the typical growing pains and experiences of our family.
+For me, it's simply that I miss your hands, your warm body, your words.
+I miss planning things for us to do together.
+I have to admit, you always had the best ideas.

-Recently I became a Master Chef, but not the kind of chef popular among all ages; oh, no!
-I cook your dishes, daring, adventurous, and full of flavor!
-I set the table and see you on your chair, right opposite to mine displaying my favorite smile, approving the dinner.
-I remember when you made Spaghetti Tomato Bassilic for the first time.
-You thought that I was not going to like it.
+I've become a Master Chef, but not the kind you see on TV.
+Oh, no!
+I'm cooking your dishes—daring, adventurous, and full of flavor!
+I set the table and see you in your chair, right opposite mine, with that favorite smile of yours, approving the dinner.
+I remember the first time you made spaghetti with tomato and basil.
+You thought I wasn't going to like it.
 Boy, were you in for a surprise!
-It became my favorite dinner!
+It became my favorite dinner.
 You made it for me.
 What a treat!

-Oh, Christina, you were the wife I always wanted to have!
-The fact that we found each other made me feel very special.
+Christina, you were the wife I always wanted to have.
+The fact that we found each other made me feel so special.
 We worked hard to be together and celebrated our love during our time together.
-No one day did not happen.
-I miss you so!
+Not a single day went by that wasn't full of our love.
+I miss you so much.

-It will be more difficult to travel during holidays now; we have pets, two cats.
+It will be more difficult to travel during the holidays now; we have pets, two cats.
 Their names are Sophy and Nikky.
 They are sisters.
-Sophy likes me but Nikky is a little difficult.
+Sophy likes me, but Nikky is a little difficult.
 I got them mainly for our girls.
 The cats adore Raquel.
-I have mentioned to Raquel that you had a cat that you loved very much.
-I showed her your picture holding Puss and she holds her cats the same in a way, I figure, to get closer to you.
+I've mentioned to Raquel that you had a cat you loved very much.
+I showed her your picture holding Puss, and she holds her cats in a similar way, I think, to get closer to you.

-This winter I would like to visit Lightning Lake on our anniversary at Manning Park.
-I'd like that very much although I know you won't be there.
+This winter, I would like to visit Lightning Lake on our anniversary at Manning Park.
+I would like that very much, even though I know you won't be there.

 Missing you always,

-Ps: I wonder if you have a computer where you are for you to read my blog.
-I am writing here because I do not know your email address.
+P.S.
+I wonder if you have a computer where you are, so you can read my blog.
+I'm writing here because I don't know your email address.

 Comments